 Jaisalmer is one of a kind tourist attraction which doesn’t fail to impress you majorly due to its historical charm.
 It is located at a distance of about 767, 1,059, 2,101, 2,301 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can travel to Jaisalmer by the following means of public transportation.

 By Air.
 Jaisalmer Airport is the nearest airport which is a Civil Enclave Airport that serves Military Aviation as well as Civil Aviation.
 The major airline service providers are SpiceJet and Trujet that span the major cities of India such as Delhi, Mumbai, Ahmedabad, Surat and Jaipur.
-Another nearest airport is Jodhpur Airport which receives regular flights from Delhi, Mumbai, Kolkata, and Chennai.
-The airport is a well-established airport which is situated at Ratanada of Jodhpur.
+Another nearest airport is Jodhpur Airport which receives regular flights from many Indian cities.
+Once off the airport, you can consider taking a cab to reach your desired destination.

 By Rail.
 The nearest railway station is Jaisalmer Railway Station which is just a few kilometres away from Jaisalmer City Centre.
-The station enjoys regular train service from the local areas as well as major cities of India.
+The station receives regular train service from the local areas as well as major cities of India.
 Jaisalmer has overall great connectivity via train route.
 So, if you are planning to travel to Jaisalmer via train then it would be a good experience for you.